Table of Contents

 Working from home these days for moms might mean having to carve out a space for your home office so that you can have a space that you can be more productive.
 I'm going to share some of my favorite tools, gadgets, and hacks as a mom of four working remotely from home.

 Previous to having a remote job, my house had a few small areas that I could switch up to make a makeshift office.
-I’ve had spaces in the corner of my bedroom, in a semi-finished basement, upstairs in a loft, and random places like the kitchen island.
-I can’t tell you the number of times I have had to go back to the drawing board because something wasn’t quite right about the setup.
+I've had spaces in the corner of my bedroom, in a semi-finished basement, upstairs in a loft, and random places like the kitchen island.
+I can't tell you the number of times I have had to go back to the drawing board because something wasn't quite right about the setup.
+I've also written all about my love of tech and gadgets for moms that I love and hold near and dear.

 As I've gone through these ridiculous efforts of trying to create a working from home space for myself, as a mother I also had to make it easy for me to work in the room while also being able to watch kids when they were home from school.
 During each of these remodels, I picked up a few gadgets and gear that I wanted to call out that are tried and true.
 I'm a gadgets person and am addicted to the latest gear, but I also want to share with you some of my tried and true items that working moms might be able to use to increase productivity, efficiency, and focus.